Skip to main content

 LOW AVAILABILITY

-Vegan options limited in traditional Belarusian cuisine - heavy reliance on dairy (sour cream, butter, cheese).
-Minsk has emerging vegan cafes and health food restaurants.
-Naturally vegan: some mushroom soups (confirm no cream), buckwheat porridge, vegetable stews, pickled vegetables, kvass.
-Communicate dietary needs clearly.
-Soviet-era vegetable-centric dishes can be adapted.
+Vegan eating is hard in traditional Belarusian cooking, which leans on sour cream, butter, and cheese.
+Minsk now has a handful of vegan cafes and health-food spots.
+Some dishes are vegan by default: certain mushroom soups (check there's no cream), buckwheat porridge, vegetable stews, pickled vegetables, and kvass.
+Spell out your needs clearly.
+Plenty of Soviet-era vegetable dishes can be adapted on request.

 gluten-free